antrikshdhand/summer-research/fuzzer/README.md

 		},
 		...
 ```
-Hence we have developed a JSON-to-C converter which takes in a JSON grammar file as a command-line argument and outputs the C initialisation code of the grammar in the above format.
+To this end we have developed a JSON-to-C converter which takes in a JSON grammar file as a command-line argument and outputs the C initialisation code of the grammar in the above format.

 From the `./fuzzer` directory, execute the Python script:
 ```bash